Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Related Work

 \paragraph{Offline Data Selection for Large Language Models.} Most existing approaches to data selection are performed in an offline manner, where samples are filtered prior to training \citep{albalak2024survey, xia2024less, zhou2023lima, chen2023alpagasus, xie2023data, wettig2024qurating}.
 This is primarily due to efficiency concerns, since curating the entire dataset at every iteration is prohibitively expensive.
 Early approaches extend uncertainty estimation and active learning heuristics, such as filtering by entropy or difficulty, but these remain limited in capturing truly informative samples \citep{xu2020curriculum}.
 A more impactful direction is large-scale pruning and deduplication: \citep{lee2021deduplicating, tirumala2023d4} show that removing near-duplicate or low-quality data improves efficiency and prevents overfitting.
-In instruction tuning, several works highlight that ``quality outweighs quantity'', with methods like LIMA \citep{zhou2023lima}, LESS \citep{xia2024less}, and Self-Instruct \citep{wang2022self} filtering diverse, representative subsets while discarding noisy prompts.
+In instruction tuning, several works highlight that ``quality outweighs quantity'', with methods like LIMA \citep{zhou2023lima}, LESS \citep{xia2024less}, and Self-Instruct \citep{wang2022self} filtering diverse, representative subsets \citep{zhang2022stochastic} while discarding noisy prompts.
+Recent advances further explore offline data selection through various sampling strategies: \citet{sachdeva2024train} introduce LLM-as-judge method and density-based sampling; \citet{axiotis2024data} propose clustering-based sensitivity sampling; and \citet{deb2025fishersft} leverage information gain estimation to identify high-value examples.
 While effective to some extent, this perspective assumes that the value of each example is fixed throughout the learning process.
 In reality, learning is highly dynamic.
 Data that appear highly informative at the beginning of training may later become redundant \citep{wang2024greats}.
 This limitation motivates serving online batch selection as a complement for dynamically assessing sample value during the training process.